LDMX-Software/ldmx-tb-online/README.md

 ## Table of Contents
 - software : actual, factual online software
 - near-offline : ldmx-sw config and plotting scripts to run on the monitoring computer
+- reformat : decode and align the various subsystems into a singular event